Ampparit: Witpik

 Witpik is a professional media monitoring tool.
 In 2006, Joensuun Tiedepuisto Oy (Joensuu Science Park Inc.) organized a business idea competition under the name Ideka 2006.
 Ampparit participated with their idea Ampparit Pro – Business Intelligence, which won the third prize.
 As a result, Ampparit Pro was further developed into an information search service.
 During the winter of 2010, its name was changed to Witpik Media Monitoring prior to an expansion into the Russian market.
 In the following spring, a mobile version of Witpik was introduced.

 Reception

-In a research conducted by TNS Metrix, Ampparit.com was the 30th most visited Finnish website during the week 48/2011's statistics on Different web browsers.
-The site has more than 300 000 visitors per week, and it has one of the highest user return rates.
+In a research conducted by TNS Metrix, Ampparit.com was the 30th most visited Finnish website during the week 48/2011's statistics on different web browsers.
+The site has more than 300,000 visitors per week, and one of the highest user return rates.
 According to the data from TNS Metrix and a survey by Digitoday, Ampparit.com is the most popular news aggregator in Finland.

 It has been estimated that Ampparit.com, or news aggregators and RSS feeds in general, bring significant numbers of visitors to small news sites.
 Their effect on larger websites is much less significant.
 In spite of this, Ampparit and other similar services have managed to increase awareness of headlines' importance also among larger media companies.